Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 You have to do something you really believe in and take the consequences.

-I did, and here I am talking to you about a book about the American culture.
+And here I am talking to you about a book about the American culture.

-It may be the best show on television, real sports.
+It may be the best show on television, Real Sports.

-And and it's a very serious show.
+And it's a very serious show.

 You should be.